EU AI Act: Is Enterprise Architecture Key To Compliance?

 The EU AI Act is designed to regulate the misuse of artificial intelligence (AI).
 As such, staying compliant won't be difficult for legitimate organizations.

 To facilitate the preparation of regulatory documentation, you need a tool that can pull together the information you need about how your AI systems fit into your application portfolio and IT landscape.
-You need the LeanIX EAM.
+You need LeanIX EAM.

 How LeanIX Supports AI Compliance